javafun/javafun.github.io/_posts/2019-07-02-episerver-headlessjs-getting-start-part-1-setup.md

 ---

 ![_config.yml]({{ site.baseurl }}/images/episerver-new.png)
 This is part 1 of Episerver Headless JS blog post series.
-In this post, I'll try cover everything you need to get `Content Delivery API` running on your local development from scratch.
+In this post, I'll try to cover everything you need to get `Content Delivery API` running on your local development from scratch.

 ## Set up demo instance